Biyaheng Langit (TV program)

 The show has been hosted by Rey Langit following his failed senatorial bid in the 1998 Presidential Elections through the Partido para sa Demokratikong Reporma–Lapiang Manggagawa (Reporma–LM).
 His first co-hosts were the late Reyster Langit, who died of heart failure due to cerebral malaria, a disease he contracted in Palawan while he was on assignment, and Sarah Balabagan, who was known for her trial in the United Arab Emirates.
 They were replaced by Reyster's younger brother, Reynante "JR" Langit, Jr.

 History

 Biyaheng Langit was first aired on RPN from April 8, 2000 to March 10, 2007.
 Rey Langit, who had an unsuccessful senatorial bid in the 1998 Presidential Elections through the Partido para sa Demokratikong Reporma–Lapiang Manggagawa (Reporma–LM) two years ago, was joined by his late son Reyster Langit and partner Sarah Balabagan.

-The Death of Reyster Langit

 On June 2, 2005 Reyster died of heart failure due to cerebral malaria, a disease he contracted while on assignment in Palawan for Kasangga Mo ang Langit.